 What are the worst tire brands?
 Considering factors like construction quality, material composition, owner reviews, and more, the following brands produce some of the shoddiest tires to purchase:

 As the only part of your car that touches the road, you really shouldn’t skimp on tire quality.
 Generally, inexpensive tires wear faster, make more noise, and take longer to come to a stop.
-Moreover, low-cost tires are far more probable to fail at highway speeds.
+Moreover, budget tires are far more likely to fail at highway speeds.

 This guide covers seven tire brands you should avoid at all costs.
-But first, I will examine what to look for in a tire brand.
+But first, I will explore what to look for in a superior tire brand.

 Table of ContentsShow